Time is no ally as Dems strain to finish Biden’s $2T bill

 “Everybody knows we can’t walk away from this.
 We’ve got to do it and we’ve got to do it as quickly as we can,” said Sen. Sherrod Brown, D-Ohio.
 He pointedly added, “There are different definitions of ‘as quickly as we can’ from different people.”

-Democrats are also frustrated that each week they spend battling with each other reduces the time they’ll have to sell the legislation’s initiatives to voters.
+Democrats are frustrated that each week they spend battling with each other reduces the time they’ll have to sell the legislation’s initiatives to voters.
 The package includes free preschool, new Medicare hearing benefits and steps to curb climate change, paid for largely with tax boosts on wealthy people and big corporations.

 “We should be finishing this up so we can go start talking to people about what’s in it, instead of having everybody sort of focused on our navel gazing,” said Sen. Chris Murphy, D-Conn.